mportiz08/cpe365-lab7/README.markdown

 **Team Members:**

-* Sam
+* Sam Becker
-* Marcus
+* Marcus Ortiz
-* Alan
+* Alan Yang

-*Due sometime Friday 12/2/11*

 ## Usage

-to compile and run the app:

-    ant clean
+If you have `ant` installed, the easiest way to run the program from the command line is:

     ant run

+(If for some reason, the `dist/` folder doesn't exist, use `ant` without arguments to compile the program)

 don't have `ant` installed? try this instead

     java -jar dist/lab7.jar

+If all else fails, we used netbeans to create the app, so you can just open the root folder for the project with netbeans and run it there (shouldn't be necessary).